History of the Connecticut Judicial Seal Home Home BannerBanner

 1. Who is an individual with Limited English Proficiency (LEP)?

-Persons who do not speak English as their primary language and who have a limited ability to read, speak, write or understand English can be limited English proficient, or “LEP.”
-These individuals may be entitled to language assistance for a service, benefit, or encounter.
+Persons who do not speak English as their primary language and who have a limited ability to read, speak, write or understand English can be limited English proficient, or "LEP".

 2. Can I receive the services of an interpreter?